maciej-czerwonka-dev/maciej-czerwonka-dev/README.md

-If you're interested to hire me or colab on something why not send me an [email](mailto:maciej@czerwonka.dev) 📩 or check out my [Upwork](https://www.upwork.com/freelancers/~01832271d60c59d204) 💚
+If you're interested to hire me or colab on something why not send me an [email](mailto:maciej@czerwonka.dev) 📩

 ---